molily/testing-angular/testing-complex-forms.md

 ---
 layout: chapter
 title: Testing complex forms
-description: How to test the logic and accessibility of Reactive Forms
+description: How to test the logic and accessibility of Angular Reactive Forms
 ---

 # Testing complex forms